Founder / Executive Director

 Native Austinite Shannon Owen studied at the University of Texas going onto Acton Business School.
 She has a passion for International Relations, which she has implemented in her work abroad, as well as within the Austin community.
 Before joining in February 2013, Shannon connected with CTC though her involvement with the Whole Planet Foundation.
-As U.S. Director of Operations, Shannon is working as "The Coach" for the Stateside office.
+As U.S. Director, Shannon is working as "The Coach" for the Stateside office.

 From the moment you meet Rocky, his overwhelming desire to care for our earth is undeniable.
 Rocky began working with CTC as a volunteer and served as the spokesperson for the community's environmental needs.
 He currently manages several demonstration gardens, a tree nursery, and he educates the community, young and old, on sustainable agriculture.